Tayside House: Demolition

 The decision to demolish Tayside House was made in 2003 as part of the Dundee Waterfront plan to redevelop the surrounding area as an extension of the city centre, expanding it to meet the River Tay.
 Annual savings of around £245,000 were expected by Dundee City Council moving to a new headquarters; the long term financial viability of Tayside House was in doubt as early as 1997, when quotations of £7 million and £9 million were received to renovate the building and secure its future for 25 years.
 A quotation of £9 million was again received in 2003 to refurbish Tayside House and guarantee a 25-year life expectancy.

-The initial plan to redevelop the area around Tayside House called for demolition to be complete by 2010; however, delays in the completion of the replacement building, Dundee House, prevented staff and services being moved out of Tayside House until August 2011.
+The initial plan to redevelop the area around Tayside House called for demolition to be complete by 2010; however, delays in the completion of the replacement building, Dundee House at 50 North Lindsay Street, prevented staff and services being moved out of Tayside House until August 2011.
 The demolition contract, worth £1.2 million, was let in August 2011 to Dundee-based demolition contractors Safedem.

 Demolition work began at the end of 2011 with extensive asbestos removal works needed prior to deconstruction.
 Due to the risk of damage to a nearby railway tunnel, it had been decided not to use explosives to demolish Tayside House, but instead to take it down gradually.
 The physical deconstruction of Tayside House began in early 2012 with the demolition of the building linking Tayside House with the Caird Hall.
 Work to dismantle Tayside House itself started in November 2012; the main demolition phase was completed in July 2013 and the site cleared by the end of 2013.